chartung17/nginx-ee/README.md

-# nginx-craft
+# nginx-ee

-An Nginx virtual host configuration for Craft CMS that implements a number of best-practices.
+An Nginx virtual host configuration for ExpressionEngine that implements a number of best-practices.

 ## Overview

 ### What it handles

-The Nginx-Craft configuration handles:
+The Nginx-EE configuration handles:

 * Redirecting from HTTP to HTTPS
 * Canonical domain rewrites from SOMEDOMAIN to www.SOMEDOMAIN